Rahul Gupta

 Rahul Gupta (born 1970 or 1971) is an American physician from the state of West Virginia.
-He is the director of the Office of National Drug Control Policy, and the first physician to serve in the role.
+In 2021, he was appointed to serve as director of the Office of National Drug Control Policy by President Joe Biden.
+He formerly served at the helm of the West Virginia Bureau for Public Health.

 Early life

 Gupta was born in India and raised in a suburb of Washington, D.C.
 His father is a diplomat.
 Gupta earned his Doctor of Medicine from the University College of Medical Sciences of Delhi University.
 He earned a Master of Public Health from the University of Alabama at Birmingham (UAB).
 He worked as an assistant professor of medicine at Meharry Medical College and at UAB.

 Medical career

 Gupta ran the Kanawha-Charleston Health Department from 2009 to 2014.
-He became the director of the West Virginia Bureau of Public Health in 2015, and focused on reducing overdose deaths from the opioid epidemic.
-He left the role in 2018 to become the chief medical officer of the March of Dimes.
+He became the director of the West Virginia Bureau for Public Health, an agency housed within the West Virginia Department of Health and Human Resources, in 2015.

+In this role, he focused on reducing overdose deaths from the opioid epidemic.
+He also led West Virginia's response to the Zika virus and Ebola epidemics.
+He left the role in 2018 to become the chief medical officer of the March of Dimes, a nonprofit organization.